Starry Night - Glass Alchemy

-Working Tip: This color likes to be worked cool and as with all chrome colors, we suggest you work this color in a neutral flame.
+Working Tip: This color likes to be worked cool, but make sure you have your heat base built up while tooling or manipulating the glass to avoid developing a gray haze.
+As with all chrome colors, we suggest you work this color in a neutral flame.
 Garage at 975° F, Anneal at 1050° F.

 Ratings & Reviews